Constructive nonlocal games with very small classical values: Connection to the labeled graph framework

-In this section we compare the matrix-based approach to the framework described in \cite{RS} and \cite{RRGHS}, in which linear games are described in terms of graphs with permutations assigned to the edges.
+are described in terms of graphs with permutations assigned to the edges.
 In many ways the two frameworks are similar.
 A labeled graph can be easily translated into a matrix and vice-versa.
 However, each approach has its own strengths and weaknesses.
 Some properties of these games are easier to prove in graph-theoretic terms, others are more evident in a matrix.

-Actually, the labeled graph approach is suitable for a slightly general family of games, called ``unique games.''
+Actually, the labeled graph approach is suitable for a slightly more general family of games, called ``unique games.''
 A~unique game is a game in which the variables can take values from the set $[n]=\{0,...,n-1\}$ and the constraints are in the form $\pi_{xy}(a)=b,$ where $a$ and $b$ are values assigned to $x$ and $y,$ respectively and each $\pi_{xy}$ is a permutation.
 Thus we shall recall the approach involving labeled graphs in the more general context of unique games, and then will specialize to the case of linear games.

 In subsection \ref{3x3} we provide, as an example, an systematic analysis of games with three inputs on each side, using a combination of graph and matrix tools.